How Aging Affects the Nervous System

 Through his research, Dr. Han has seen some positive signs with regard to neuron damage, our health, and aging, including at least one remarkable discovery.
 “We’re focusing on mitochondria now: How mitochondria regulate regeneration by acutely responding to injury.
 When I cut the axon of live animals’ neurons, mitochondria in neurons change their behavior.
 Mitochondria dynamically move within the injured axon and position near the cut site.
 We found that mitochondria accumulation is required for axon regeneration.
 Interestingly, we can experimentally modulate mitochondria behavior and improve axon regeneration capability.
 The problem is that aging neurons have a reduced ability to boost mitochondria movement.
 Does it affect the reduced axon regeneration capability in aged neurons?
 We are investigating these questions now.”
 Dr. Han’s hope is that this newfound knowledge can eventually be harnessed to stem the detrimental effects of aging on neuron damage. “[We want to] figure out how mitochondria in a neuron can respond to age and damage and in contrast how neuronal stress influences our whole-body aging.”

-As a faculty member of UF’s gerontology program, Dr. Han teaches courses including Clinical Neuroscience of Aging (GMS 6771), which explores the relationship between aging and change in brain systems and its links to clinical disorders.
-This course is an integral part of the curriculum of our online master’s degree in gerontology and Graduate Certificate in Aging and Geriatric Practice programs, which are available year-round.
+As a faculty member of UF’s aging program, Dr. Han teaches courses including Clinical Neuroscience of Aging (GMS 6771), which explores the relationship between aging and change in brain systems and its links to clinical disorders.
+This course is an integral part of the curriculum of our online master’s degree in innovative aging studies and Graduate Certificate in Aging and Geriatric Practice programs, which are available year-round.
 It’s also an elective course in our online master’s degree in medical physiology and aging program, also available year-round.
 Let’s look at these programs a little more closely now.

 Your Choice for Online Credentials in Aging

-UF offers flexible, expert-led online graduate gerontology programs that allow you to build the foundation for a new career or perform to a higher standard in your current profession:
+UF offers flexible, expert-led online graduate aging programs that allow you to build the foundation for a new career or perform to a higher standard in your current profession:

 • Prepares you to assist older adults in transitioning to a new stage of life